10 December 2010

 24 January 2010

-Serendipity (starring John Cusack, Kate Beckinsale and Jeremy Piven)
+Serendipity (John Cusack, Kate Beckinsale, Jeremy Piven)

 I'm not entirely sure why Amazon recommended 'Serendipity' to me, but I suppose it's in the genre I tend to like - that of lighthearted love stories.
 So, having been given it as a gift, we sat down to watch it one chilly evening.

-It's the story of Jon (john Cusack) and Sarah (Kate Beckinsale) who meet by chance in a department store.
+It's the story of Jon (John Cusack) and Sarah (Kate Beckinsale) who meet by chance in a department store.
 Both are in other relationships, and both desperately want to buy the last pair of black gloves in the shop, shortly before Christmas.
 Despite the battle, there’s an immediate chemistry between them, and as they get talking, they wonder if they might be soulmates… however, since they both have partners already, they decide to allow destiny to guide them.

 The film then fast forwards a few years, to find Jon and Sarah living a long distance apart, each about to be married to someone else.
 Sarah’s fiancé is a strange kind of guy who obviously doesn’t deserve her, but John’s fiancée, while a little characterless, seems likeable enough.